 Merlin grinned, relaxing.
 “That's so immature.”

 “We were teenagers.
-It's not like you were winning any maturity awards back then either, Merlin,” Arthur replied with a glare.
+It's not like you were winning any awards for maturity back then either, Merlin,” Arthur replied with a glare.

 Merlin shrugged, smiling.
 “All I'm saying is that I'm glad you got your head out of your arse.”